Spousal Open Work Permit (SOWP) for IEC Participants in Canada

-On January 21, 2025, the Spousal Open Work Permit Program underwent major changes.
+On January 21, 2025, the rules for the Spousal Open Work Permit (SOWP) changed significantly.

 Common questions for IEC participants

-How do I apply for the Spousal Open Work Permit?
+How much will it cost to apply for the Spousal Open Work Permit?

 There are two options for applying for the Spousal Open Work Permit: